JimberSoftware/docs/company/customers/customers.md

 > [!WARNING]
 > This *`Customers`* section is exclusively available for **partners**.
 If you are an end customer, you will be directly redirected to the Network Isolation configuration of your company.

-In our platform, a **customer** refers to a company intending to use Network Isolation.
+In our platform, a **customer** refers to a company intending to use `Jimber SASE Platform`.
 Integrators have the capability to manage these customers, ensuring seamless operations and service delivery.

 For clarity, consider a scenario where a company named *`Astral Voyage`* wants to use Network Isolation.
 You must first create *`Astral Voyage`* as a customer on the platform before any further configurations or service provisions can occur.